Guildford Four and Maguire Seven: Guildford Four and Maguire Seven

 Neither the bombings nor the wrongful imprisonment resulted in convictions.
 The bombings were most likely the work of the Balcombe Street ASU, which claimed responsibility.
 They were already serving life sentences, but were released under the terms of the Good Friday Agreement.
 Three British police officers—Thomas Style, John Donaldson and Vernon Attwell—were charged with conspiracy to pervert the course of justice, but each was found not guilty.

 On 9 February 2005, Prime Minister Tony Blair apologised to the families of the 11 people imprisoned for the bombings in Guildford and Woolwich and those related to those who were still alive.
 He said, in part, "I am very sorry that they were subject to such an ordeal and injustice... they deserve to be completely and publicly exonerated."

 The Roman Catholic Church awarded Anne Maguire a Benemerenti medal for her 'remarkable ability to forgive' and her community work.
 In 1993, Hill married Courtney Kennedy, a daughter of assassinated U.S. Senator Robert F. Kennedy and a niece of assassinated president John F. Kennedy.
 They had a daughter, Saoirse, in 1997.
 Paul had a daughter, Cara, from a previous relationship with Gina Tohill.
-Paul and Courtney legally separated in 2006.
+Hill and Courtney Kennedy legally separated in 2006.
 Their daughter, Saoirse Kennedy Hill, died in 2019 at age 22, due to an accidental overdose.

 Hill had a televised meeting with the brother of murdered soldier Brian Shaw, who continued to accuse him.
 He travelled to Colombia to attend the trial of the Colombia Three.

 Gerry Conlon's autobiography Proved Innocent was adapted into the film In the Name of the Father, with actor Daniel Day-Lewis portraying Conlon.
 The film depicts Conlon's attempt to rebuild his shattered relationship with his father but is partly fictional; Conlon never shared a cell with his father.
 He is reported to have settled with the government for compensation in the region of £500,000.
 Conlon gave support to Tommy Sheridan in relation to the charges brought against him.